alexandrewolff/investorDao/README.md

 executeProposal(uint256 id)
 ```

 Enables to trigger the trade in the targeted proposal once the vote time is over, if there is strictly more yes votes than no votes.
+The gas consumed by the function is tracked so at the end of it, some of the reserve DAI is swaped against ETH to refund the caller.
+A 100 DAI reward is also sent to him/her.
 Emits a "ProposalExecuted" event.

 ## Events